carinam17/carinam17.github.io/about.md

 <p class="message">

-My name is Carina Mata, and I am educator, content writer, and IT professional.
+My name is Carina Mata, and I am educator and content writer who is transitioning to a career in IT.

 </p>